Recording yourself is very intimidating!

 An audio interface is an external sound card which plugs into your computer with a USB cable (there are other connections available like thunderbolt and firewire).

 Audio interfaces allow you to connect high quality microphones with XLR cables into your computer, while providing a volume knob to control the microphone’s gain for the ultimate recording level.
+You can also plug in your speakers, instruments, or other musical devices like turntables, samplers, and similar music creating items!

 - Many other configuration types!